MabbottLab/MEGneto/README.md

 ### Beamforming

-`FCP_4_BEAMFORMING.m` maps functional data onto the source model and interpolates to AAL atlas regions (currently excluding cerebellar regions).
+`FCP_4_BEAMFORMING.m` maps functional data onto the source model and interpolates to an atlas.
 Here, be careful about conversions between mm and cm units in MEG and MRI data.

+The following source reconstruction algorithms are currently recommended/supported:
+- Exact low resolution electromagnetic tomography (eLORETA) source reconstruction (recommended)
+- Linear constrained minimum variance (LCMV) beamformer

+The following atlases are currently supported:
+- AAL 116 region atlas, but truncated to just regions 1-90 to exclude cerebellar regions
+- Yeo 7-network parcellation into visual, somatomotor, dorsal and ventral attention, default, limbic, frontoparietal
+- Yeo 17-network parcellation

 See also:
 - `ft_read_mri` to import T1 template from spm8